sukamenev/iris_contest_native/README.md

 [About EAV-model (Wikipedia)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)

+## Purpose of this project

+Make a comparison of the performance approaches on the numbers.
+I want to see how much time it takes to create thousands of products, as well as to access them using IRIS Native API and EAV (MySQL).

 ## Original tools inside my project

 I created a great library in Python [iglobal.py](src/iglobal.py) that allows you to work with globals in an object-oriented way.